pascallaliberte/modestjs.works/_i18n/en/_posts/2018-12-14-first-example-3-ways-code-cart.md

 ```

-Stimulus makes the javascript behaviour layer more readable and pleasant.
+Stimulus makes the JavaScript behaviour layer more readable and pleasant.

 Both the Vanilla JS example and the Stimulus example rely on the server to generate the markup.
 The state (the data) is stored in data attributes in the markup itself.

-This last strategy explores what it's like to create the markup in the javascript, and have it react to changes in the values of the data.
+This last strategy explores what it's like to create the markup in the JavaScript, and have it react to changes in the values of the data.

 ## Strategy 3: Spot view-models